Giving Away Money – a Tough Sell

 It makes perfect sense for businesses to get involved now while rebates are being offered for energy efficiency upgrades as they can be applied back to the operation.
 “Free money” doesn’t come around that often.

 To get your piece of the pie and to learn more about Con Edison’s C&I Energy Efficiency Program, visit www.conEd.com/energysavings or call an energy efficiency representative at 1-877-797-6347.
-Since the launch of the Con Edison Energy Efficiency C&I Program, the Con Edison Green team has helped many commercial and industrial customers, including office buildings, restaurants, hotels, banks hospitals, and residential apartment buildings, among others, earn valuable cash incentives and saved an estimated 114 million kWh of energy, which equates to enough power to serve approximately 6,400 households per year.
+Since the launch of the Con Edison Energy Efficiency C&I Program, the Con Edison Green team has helped many commercial and industrial customers, including office buildings, restaurants, hotels, banks hospitals, and residential apartment buildings, among others, earn valuable cash incentives and saved an estimated 114 million kWh of energy, which equates to enough to serve approximately 6,400 households per year.

 Check Also